m2ux/pc-cardano-node/README.md

 ## Purpose

-The purpose of this repo is to permit the rapid spin-up of any/all of the three partnerchains node variants using only the provided setup scripts and with minimal user intervention.
+The purpose of this repo is to permit the rapid spin-up of any/all of the three [Partner Chains](https://github.com/input-output-hk/partner-chains) node variants using only the provided setup scripts and with minimal user intervention.
 These node variants are:

 * [Chain Builder](https://github.com/input-output-hk/partner-chains/blob/master/docs/user-guides/chain-builder.md)
 * [Permissioned Candidate](https://github.com/input-output-hk/partner-chains/blob/master/docs/user-guides/permissioned.md)
 * [Registered Block Producer](https://github.com/input-output-hk/partner-chains/blob/master/docs/user-guides/registered.md)

-It includes a unified multi-application Docker configuration to encapsulate all of those dependencies of the [Partner Chains](https://github.com/input-output-hk/partner-chains) stack which are co-located with the Cardano node:
+It includes a unified multi-application Docker configuration to encapsulate all of those dependencies of the partner chains stack which are co-located with the Cardano node:

 * `cardano-node`
 * `cardano-db-sync`